-A career that would make you happiest would make another person miserable.
-For example, working as a kindergarten teacher.
-Spending your day with 20 5-year-olds might be a dream job for you.
+A career that would make you happiest might make another person miserable.
+For example, working as a kindergarten teacher and spending your day with 5-year-olds might be a dream job for you.
 But to another person, that job could be a nightmare of epic proportions.

-You may think that you need to pick a career in which you will make a lot of money to have your happiest career, but you need to know that trade-offs exist for high salaried jobs.
+You may think that you need to pick a career in which you will make a lot of money to have your happiest career, but you need to know that trade-offs exist for high-salaried jobs.
 Yes, you can make a lot of money as a partner in a big law firm, but will that job make you happy?
 Would earning a modest salary running your own shop make you happier?
 No universal answer exists for that question, but you need to think about it to create the happiest career for you.

-If nothing makes you happier than seeing options all lined up neatly in rows, you'll probably enjoy a career that involves order like accounting or chemistry.
+If nothing makes you happier than seeing options all lined up neatly in rows, you'll probably enjoy a career that involves order—like accounting or chemistry.
 If you live for beauty, designing is probably a better choice.
-If you love talking with people, a job that requires you to work from home, typing furiously away on the computer with little outside contact, is not the happiest career for you.
+If you love talking with people, a job that requires you to work from home, typing furiously away on the computer with little outside contact is not the happiest career for you.

 Incidentally, a lot of different jobs within career lines that can meet different requirements for happiness are available for you to pursue.
 If you love science and medicine and you love people, maybe a general physician's job would be the happiest career for you.

 Some people love to travel.
 They love new sights, new sounds, new smells.
-They love meeting different people and the adventure of getting around a new city, or a new country.
+They love meeting different people and the adventure of getting around a new city or a new country.
 This type of person would love a job that involved a lot of international travel.
-Another person wants to come home by 5 pm and can't get any rest sleeping in a hotel.
+Another person wants to come home by 5 p.m. and can't get any rest sleeping in a hotel.